 Before 2015 little was known about transgender issues.
-Within a year transgender issues are on the front pages of newspapers every day, at least in the western world, and schools everywhere are scrambling to put into place policies for bathroom use that will satisfy students, parents, and the government.
-The pace of the sexual revolution is not just rapid.
-It’s accelerating all around the world.
+Within a year transgender issues were on the front pages of newspapers every day, at least in the western world, and schools everywhere were scrambling to put into place policies for bathroom use that would satisfy students, parents, and the government.
+The pace of the sexual revolution was not just rapid.
+It was accelerating all around the world.
 Why?

 Walter Shrumm, Professor of Family Studies and Human Services at Kansas State University in the United States, believes that there are certain aspects of our culture, deeply ingrained, that play into the transgender issue: